jzg00/llm_comparison/README.md

 ***

 #### API / Models evaluated
-LLM responses are generated through their repective APIs instead of through the web browser.
+LLM responses are generated through their respective APIs instead of through the web browser.
 This is to avoid personalized responses and to make the responses more deterministic.
-The current latest iteration of default models from ChatGPT and Claude are used:
+The current latest iteration of **default** models from ChatGPT and Claude are used:
 + ChatGPT (Chat Comlpletions API) - gpt-5.3-chat-latest
 + Claude (Messages API) - Sonnet 4.6

+> **Note:** These aren't the top-tier coding models, but were selected to reflect how casual users rely on general-purpose chat models for everyday coding tasks.

 #### Metrics